QubitPi/management-blogs/docs/_posts/2021-08-18-example-graphql-server.md

 Since we configured `graphqlHTTP` with `graphiql: true`, you can use the GraphiQL tool to manually issue GraphQL queries.
-If you navigate in a web browser to [`http://localhost:4000/graphql`](http://localhost:4000/graphql), you should be able see an interface that lets you enter queries.
+If you navigate in a web browser to [`http://localhost:4000/graphql`](http://localhost:4000/graphql), you should be able to see an interface that lets you enter queries.
 It should look like:

 ![hello-graphql-server.png not loaded property]({{ "/assets/img/hello-graphql-server.png" | relative_url}})